seguidor777/tls_echo/README.md

 # tls_echo
-## Simple TLS echo server made in Rust with Tokio and OpenSSL crates
+## Simple TLS echo server made in Rust with Tokio and OpenSSL
 ### Just for testing
 #### Instructions:
 Run the server with `cargo run`